English

 Length: Year

-Prerequisite: Successful completion of English 10 or 11, performance on placement test, overall GPA, first semester exam grade and grade of current English course, teacher recommendation, and PSAT verbal and reading scores.
+Prerequisite: Successful completion of English 11, performance on placement test, overall GPA, first semester exam grade and grade of current English course, teacher recommendation, and PSAT verbal and reading scores.

 Description: This course is designed to engage motivated students in the careful study and analysis of imaginative literature (mainly novels and poetry).
 Through the close reading of selected texts, students deepen their understanding of the ways writers use language to convey meaning.
 During the reading process and through class discussions, students focus on such topics as theme, style, and diction.
 Students also learn to see the way writers convey purpose through such elements as figurative language, imagery, and tone.
 Writing assignments emphasize the exposition of major themes and techniques of the works studied in class.